Grizzl-E Smart EV Charger Review

 The Grizzl-E Smart EV Charger takes the tough, reliable design of the Classic model and adds smart features that actually save you money.
 It uses OCPP 1.6 technology to connect with apps like ChargeLab and the company’s own Grizzl-E Connect app.
 You get remote monitoring, scheduling, and energy tracking without giving up the rugged durability that made the original Grizzl-E Classic popular.

 We first came across the Grizzl-E line while looking for a tough, off-road-ready EV charger, and it didn’t disappoint.
 We used the Grizzl-E Classic with our Jeep 4xe and can confirm it holds up better than most in harsh conditions.
-This charger isn’t the smartest option on the market, considering now we have AI smart EV chargers such as the Autel MaxiCharger 80A EV Charger, but it’s perfect for homeowners who want a durable, smart charger at an affordable price.
+This charger isn’t the smartest option on the market, given that we now have AI-enabled, high-amperage EV chargers like the Autel MaxiCharger 80A EV Charger, but it’s perfect for homeowners who want a durable, smart charger at an affordable price.
 If you’re also looking for serious long-term value and flexibility, the Grizzl-E Smart delivers.

 How It Compares to the Competition

 The Grizzl-E Smart goes head-to-head with DEWALT EV Chargers, which offer similar rugged, weatherproof designs.
 DEWALT adds both Bluetooth and Wi-Fi connectivity, targeting customers who trust the American brand name and want extra safety features.
-Both options give you tough outdoor performance combined with intelligent charging management, so your choice might come down to brand preference and specific features you need.
+Both options offer tough outdoor performance and intelligent charging management, so your choice might come down to brand preference and the specific features you need.

 Smart Features That Actually Save You Money

 The Grizzl-E Smart charger connects to apps like Grizzl-E Connect or ChargeLab to help you save money on electricity.
 The biggest savings come from scheduling your charging sessions during off-peak hours when electricity is cheapest.
-In places with Time-of-Use rates, like California or Ontario, peak electricity can cost three to five times more than off-peak rates.
+In places with Time-of-Use rates, like California or Ontario, peak electricity can cost three to five times as much as off-peak electricity.

 By scheduling EV charging during off-peak TOU hours with the Grizzl-E Smart EV Charger, we reduced our monthly EV charging costs by roughly 20% (Our TOU EV charging strategy)